SumZer0-git/EDAPGui/readme.md

 * The Left Panel (Navigation) must be on the Navigation tab as the script assumes so.
 It will be reset after a FSD jump back to Nav, but if in SC Assist, need to ensure it is configured there to support docking request
 * Must install needed packages:  pip install -r requirements.txt
-* "Advanced Autodocking" module must be outfitted on ship
+* "Advanced Autodocking" module must be outfitted on ship to support autodock
 * The ELW Scanner may have issues for you, the screen region (defined in Screen_Region.py) isolates the region to where Earth, Water, and Ammonia signal would be present.
 If using different resolution from 3440x1440 then this region will need to be adjusted for your resolution for proper detection